 Set in 2012, the film pivots on a 12-year-old stray, Marappa, who had a brutal childhood.
 His mother was burnt to death and his father abused him sexually before making him beg for survival.
 His sister Laxmi who is his constant companion and close confidant has gone missing since his childhood.

 Once his father dies, Marappa is left with Rs.
 300,000/ debt.
 Unable to pay this huge amount, Marappa is left with no option but to run away from his home.
 He wanders homeless for some time before getting picked up by Mioi Nakayama, a social activist.
 She brings Marappa to a special school called Bornfree, where art is practiced to help children forget their past traumas.

 Although Art does help Marappa in dealing with his tragic past, he misses his sister.
 He decides to find her at all costs.
 Mioi joins him in his daring expedition.
-They begin their search in Bangalore not knowing how far this journey will take them, and in a country of 1.2 billion it seems almost impossible.
+They begin their search in Bangalore not knowing how far this journey will take them, and in a country of 1.2 billion, it seems almost impossible.
 On their way, they meet several characters with their own intriguing stories.

-Mainly, this film narrates the story of missing children of India.
+Mainly, this film narrates the story of missing children in India.
 Nearly 11 children go missing in India every hour and at least four of them are never found.
-Many studies point out that children are often abducted by their own relatives for ransom or child slavery before being made to beg or work as bonded labour.
+Many studies point out that children are often abducted by their own relatives for ransom or child slavery before being made to beg or work as bonded labor.
 Many get sexually exploited and sometimes they are even used as child soldiers or combatants in armed conflicts.
 This film epitomizes the story of missing children through Laxmi.